Click the image below to read the full profile.

 May the hope of Jesus encourage, empower and guide you.

 Prayer: And may we share Paul’s prayer: May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.
 (Romans 15:13)

 By John McLean

 We Are GCI Series is a collection of videos where various GCI leaders and members are highlighted.

-In this episode, Richard Bolner, GCI Pastor of Tipp City, Ohio, shares a little about himself and why he likes to serve in GCI and his love for bluegrass music.
+In this episode, GCI Pastor Tamar Gray shares a little about herself, why she likes to serve in GCI and in what ways she connects the most with God.